'Washington Has Become Much Rougher': Germany Is Still Recalibrating With Trump

 For Beyer, the trans-Atlantic coordinator, "Washington has become much rougher, and we have to get used to that."

-Niels Annen, a minister of state in Germany's foreign ministry, tells NPR, "Today, one cannot avoid the impression, that President Trump considers the EU rather as an enemy than as a partner."
+Niels Annen, a minister of state in Germany's foreign ministry, tells NPR, "Today, one cannot avoid the impression that President Trump considers the EU rather as an enemy than as a partner."

 This impression was reinforced by Trump referring to the European Union as "a foe" of the U.S. in terms of trade.
 The German Federal President Frank-Walter Steinmeier has said he worries that damage to the U.S. relationship could end up being "irreparable."